firebitsbr/fraud-detection-neuromorphic/docs/DOCS_INDEX.md

 ## Docker - Execution Local

 ### [QUICKSTART.md](QUICKSTART.md) COMECE AQUI!
-**Guia of início rápido - 3 withandos for run tudo**
+**Guide of start quick - 3 commands for run everything**
 - Execution in 3 steps
-- Comandos main (Make)
+- Commands main (Make)
-- Trorbleshooting rápido
+- Trorbleshooting quick
 - Tests of API
-- Diagrama of arquitetura
+- Diagrama of architecture
 - **Ideal to:** Começar rapidamente

 ### [DOCKER_INSTALL_GUIDE.md](DOCKER_INSTALL_GUIDE.md)
-**Instalação from the Docker in todos os sistemas operacionais**
+**Installation from the Docker in all os systems operacionais**
 - Fedora/RHEL/CentOS
 - Ubuntu/Debian
 - Arch Linux
 - macOS (Docker Desktop + Homebrew)
 - Windows 10/11 (WSL2)
-- Configuration pós-instalação
+- Configuration pós-installation
 - Trorbleshooting
 - **Use when:** Docker not is installed

 ### [DOCKER_LOCAL_SETUP.md](DOCKER_LOCAL_SETUP.md)
-**Guia withplete of execution local with Docker**
+**Guide complete of local execution with Docker**
-- Prerequisites detalhados
+- Prerequisites detailed
 - Architecture from the containers
-- Todos os withandos disponíveis
+- All os commands disponíveis
-- Tests of sistema
+- Tests of system
-- Monitoramento (Grafana/Prometheus)
+- Monitoring (Grafana/Prometheus)
-- Workflows of deifnvolvimento
+- Workflows of development
-- Solução of problemas
+- Solution of problemas
 - Configuration avançada
-- 620 linhas of documentação
+- 620 linhas of documentation
-- **Ideal to:** Deifnvolvedores and operações
+- **Ideal to:** Deifnvolvedores and operations

 ### [DOCKER_IMPLEMENTATION_SUMMARY.md](DOCKER_IMPLEMENTATION_SUMMARY.md)
-**Resumo técnico from the implementação Docker**
+**Summary technical from the implementation Docker**
-- Arquivos criados and propósito
+- Files created and purpose
-- Especistaysções of beviços
+- specifications of services
-- Referência of withandos
+- Reference of commands
 - Benefícios for dev/test/prod
 - Next steps
-- **Ideal to:** Reviare técnica
+- **Ideal to:** Reviare technical

 ---

-## Documentation Técnica
+## Documentation Technical

 ### [explanation.md](explanation.md)
-**Explicação detalhada from the sistema**
+**explanation detalhada from the system**
-- Fundamentos of SNNs
+- Fundamentos for SNNs
 - Architecture from the pipeline
 - Algoritmos implementados
-- Comparação with DNNs
+- Comparison with DNNs
-- Casos of uso
+- Casos of usage

 ### [architecture.md](architecture.md)
-**Architecture técnica withplete**
+**Architecture technical complete**
 - Fluxo of data
-- Componentes from the sistema
+- Componentes from the system
-- Especistaysções técnicas
+- specifications técnicas
-- Diagramas detalhados
+- Diagramas detailed

 ### [API.md](API.md)
-**Documentação from the API REST**
+**Documentation from the API REST**
 - Endpoints disponíveis
-- Formato of requisições
+- Formato of requests
 - Responses and codes
-- Exemplos of uso
+- Examples of usage
-- Autenticação
+- authentication

 ### [DEPLOYMENT.md](DEPLOYMENT.md)
-**Guia of deployment in produção**
+**Guide of deployment in production**
 - Estruntilgias of deployment
 - Kubernetes/Clord
-- Configurações of produção
+- configurations of production
-- Monitoramento
+- Monitoring
 - Segurança

 ---